Policy Title: Use of Sedatives, Analgesics, and Anesthetics in Research Animals

-- The attending veterinarian has the authority to ensure the provision of adequate sedation, analgesia, or anesthesia.
+- The Attending Veterinarian and research animal veterinarians have the authority to ensure the provision of adequate sedation, analgesia, or anesthesia.

-- When animals are subjected to major survival surgery, routine provision of postsurgical analgesia is required.
+- When animals undergo survival surgery, routine provision of post-surgical analgesia is required.
 If the investigator feels it necessary to withhold sedatives, analgesics, or anesthetics or deviate from the recommendations of the veterinary staff, the investigator must provide the ACUC, in the animal use protocol, a reasoned, scientific justification for this action.
 The justification should include the rationale or evidence that the agents would compromise the scientific aspects of the research protocol.

 - The Animal Care and Use Committee (ACUC) has the ultimate responsibility for ensuring that pain and distress in research animals is limited to that which is necessary in the course of approved experimentation.

 - Management of pain in agricultural species used in agricultural research will be as per accepted agricultural standards, as described in facility standard operating procedures, or in herd protocols.

 - U.S. Government Principles for the Care and Use of Animals Used in Testing, Research, and Training, 1983

 - Guide for the Care and Use of Laboratory Animals, 8th Edition, NRC, 2011

 - Animal Welfare Regulations (9 CFR, chapter I, subchapter A)